nathanmurados/mediastyler/README.md

     });
  &lt;/script&gt;**

-Please let me know if this helped you!
+Let me know if you find any of this useful!

 Nathan Murados
 Follow me on twtter: https://twitter.com/themuradonian